 Some of the past activities in which the club has been involved in the past include:

-The club held a programming contest, where club members solved problems excerpted from the ACM International Collegiate Programming Contest.
+- Holding hackathons and contests, where club members solve problems that were used in the ACM International Collegiate Programming Contest.

-The club has invited a number of speakers, addressing such topics as open source movement and game programming.
+- Inviting speakers to discuss current topics of interest, such as the open source movement and game programming.

-The club designed and developed a Web site for the CAIS Department.
+- Designing and developing a website for the CAIS Department.

-The club built a MUD (Multi-user Dungeon)-type game.
+- Designing and programming new games - in the past the club has built a MUD (Multi-user Dungeon)-type game.